farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 1. **Mutable and immutable modules should always be in different output files**: For example, if we changed our business code, we would not expect that modules under `node_modules` are affected.
 2. **Shared modules should be in isolate output files as long as they can**: For modules shared between multiple entries or dynamic imported entries, they should be in separated output file, so we won't loading unnecessary modules when loading these files.
 3. **The max concurrent requests for a resource loading should be between 20-30**: After a lots of tests, we found that 20-30 concurrent requests have best performance when loading resources concurrently.
-4. **Related modules should be in the same output file as long as they can**: For example, modules under the same package should be together, if the package is updated, them only a few output files are affected.
+4. **Related modules should be in the same output file as long as they can**: For example, modules under the same package should be together, if the package is updated, then only a few output files are affected.
     * 4.1 Modules under the same package should be in the same output file.
     * 4.2 Closer module in the dependency tree should be more likely in the same output file.
 5. **Output files should be of similar size**: Avoid buckets effect and make concurrent resources loading faster.